gazebosim/docs/blueprint/Manipulating_models.md

 ![Translate mode](img/translate.gif)

-Holding down any one of the `X`, `Y` or `Z` keys, or a combination of them, while clicking and dragging will constrain the model's movement along those axes, regardless of the direction you move your mouse or the axis arrow you select.
+Additionally, holding down any one of the `X`, `Y` or `Z` keys, or a combination of them, while clicking and dragging will constrain the model's movement along those axes, regardless of the direction you move your mouse or the axis arrow you select.

 ### Rotate Mode